-where $\mathcal{U}$ contains the \textit{conservative} variables and $\mathcal{F}^i$ the corresponding fluxes in the $i$ direction, which are given by:
+where $\mathcal{U}$ contains the "conservative" variables and $\mathcal{F}^i$ the corresponding fluxes in the $i$ direction, which are given by

-$D=\gamma\rho$, $S^i = \gamma^2\rho h v^i$ and $\tau = \gamma^2\rho h - p$ are the conservatives variable, with $\gamma$ the Lorentz factor and $h$ the specific enthalphy. $\rho$, $v^i$ and $p$, respectively rest-mass density, velocity and thermal pressure, are called the \textit{primitive} variables.
-The derivation of these equations can be found in textbooks such as \cite{Landau_Lifshitz_1959} and \cite{mihalas2013foundations}.
-Additionally, a passive tracer $J$ distinguishing the jet material ($J=1$) from the ambient medium ($J=0$) is advected independently following:
+$D=\gamma\rho$, $S^i = \gamma^2\rho h v^i$ , and $\tau = \gamma^2\rho h - p$ are the conservatives variable, with $\gamma$ the Lorentz factor and $h$ the specific enthalphy. $\rho$, $v^i$ , and $p$ are the rest-mass density, velocity, and thermal pressure, respectively.
+They are called the "primitive" variables.
+The derivation of these equations can be found in textbooks such as \cite{LandauLifshitz1959} and \cite{mihalas2013foundations}.
+Additionally, a passive tracer $J$ distinguishing the jet material ($J=1$) from the ambient medium ($J=0$) is advected independently, following

 The system is closed by an adiabatic equation of state (EoS) with constant adiabatic index $\Gamma$ taken equal to 5/3 for both wind and injected material.
-A value of $\Gamma=4/3$ is better suited to model flows with high Lorentz factor, we chose the classical value of 5/3 for our mildly relativistic jets.
-The adapted inversion method to recover the primitive from the conservative variables is taken from \cite{del2002efficient} and is detailed Sect. \ref{sect:app_invscheme} of the appendix.
-In the rest of this paper, quantities with subscript $b$, $ic$ and $oc$ will refer respectively to the beam, inner cocoon, and outer cocoon, which will be defined properly in Sect. \ref{sect:previous}.
-Values with subscript $j$ refer to injection parameters and $w$ to the stellar wind.
+A value of $\Gamma=4/3$ is better suited to model flows with high Lorentz factor.
+We chose the classical value of 5/3 for our mildly relativistic jets.
+A 1D comparison between these two values is given in Appendix \ref{sect:app_Gamma} .
+We find that changing the adiabatic index has an almost negligible impact on the jet head propagation speed, but jets with $\Gamma=5/3$ value present a more advanced front shock than jets with $\Gamma=4/3$.
+This may translate into a more extended cocoon in 2D and 3D jets.
+The adapted inversion method to recover the primitive from the conservative variables is taken from \cite{del2002efficient} and is detailed in Appendix \ref{sect:app_invscheme}.
+In the rest of this paper, quantities with subscript $b$, $ic,$ and $oc$ refer to the beam, inner cocoon, and outer cocoon, respectively.
+They are defined properly in Sect. \ref{sect:previous}.
+Values with subscript $j$ refer to injection parameters, and $w$ refers to the stellar wind.